Troon-Technologies-LLC/Troon-NFT-Contract/docs/Technical_Document.md

 - Event for Deposit NFT ->
   `pub event Deposit(id: UInt64, to: Address?)`
   This event is emitted when NFT will be deposited.

-- Event for Borrowed NFT ->
-  `pub event NFTBorrowed(id: UInt64)`
-  This event is emitted when NFT will be borrowed.

 - Event for Brand ->
   `pub event BrandCreated(brandId: UInt64, brandName: String, author: Address, data: {String:String})`